 An Insight into the Structure of Surfactants

-The structure of inhomogeneous (core-shell) nanoparticles was studied with the SAXSpace system.
-The internal structure of Sodium Dodecyl Sulfate micelles in water was determined by calculating the radial electron density profile.
+The structure Sodium Dodecyl Sulfate (SDS) in aqueous solution was studied by small-angle X-ray scattering (SAXS).
+The internal structure of the SDS micelles (inhomogeneous core-shell nanoparticles) was determined by calculating the radial electron density profile.

 Surfactants and SAXS

 Sodium Dodecyl Sulfate (SDS) is a highly effective anionic surfactant used in many hygiene and cleaning products or drug carrier systems.
 In aqueous solution, SDS molecules self-assemble and form micelles.